sanchyalforn/ez_antibully/README.md

 ### What we learned

-For the **back-End** (as we commented in the _challenge_ part) we learn to do a backend in Golang, also we learn about Gorm.
+For the **back-end** (as we commented in the _challenge_ part) we learn to do a backend in Golang, also we learn about Gorm.

-For the **front-End** we learn about Material UI for the design of the web and also we learn about graph visualization.
+For the **front-end** we learn about Material UI for the design of the web and also we learn about graph visualization.

 In **general** we learn about comunication inside the team.